-Samples and measurements taken for the purpose of monitoring must be representative of the monitored activity.
+Samples and measurements must be representative of the volume and nature of the monitored discharge.

 In order to ensure that the effluent limits set forth in this permit are not violated at times other than when routine samples are taken, the permittee must collect additional samples at the appropriate outfall whenever any discharge occurs that may reasonably be expected to cause or contribute to a violation that is unlikely to be detected by a routine sample.

 The permittee must analyze the additional samples for those parameters limited in Part I.B of this permit that are likely to be affected by the discharge.

 The permittee must collect such additional samples as soon as the spill, discharge, or bypassed effluent reaches the outfall.
-The samples must be analyzed in accordance with paragraph III.C ("Monitoring Procedures").
-The permittee must report all additional monitoring in accordance with paragraph III.D ("Additional Monitoring by Permittee").
+The samples must be analyzed in accordance with Part III.C of this permit, Monitoring Procedures.
+The permittee must report all additional monitoring in accordance with Part III.D of this permit, Additional Monitoring by Permittee.